davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 ### High availability

 - Creates 6 copies of data across 3 AZ (2 in each AZ).
 To allow for failures:
-  - Requires 4 copies out of 6 for writes to be completed to return a succesful write - for performance.
+  - Requires 4 copies out of 6 for writes to be completed to return a successful write - for performance.
   - Requires 3 copies of out 6 for reads - it might not be the latest copy you get, but 3 of the 6 replicas must be available/healthy for a read, you only get the data from 1 replica.
   - This Multi-AZ setup can be configured, e.g. no. of copies, same or cross region, etc.
 - Self healing - can correct corrupt data with synchronisation